 A doctor who suspects you have an alcohol problem will ask you several questions regarding drinking habits and may have you fill out a questionnaire.
 The doctor may ask for permission to speak with family members or friends.
 Family members may also contact the doctor on their own to discuss their concerns.
 However, confidentiality laws prevent your doctor from giving out any information about you without your consent.

 There are no specific tests to diagnose alcoholism, but you may need other tests for health problems that may be linked to your alcohol use.

 To be diagnosed with alcoholism, you must meet criteria spelled out in the Diagnostic and Statistical Manual of Mental Disorders (DSM), published by the American Psychiatric Association.
 These include a pattern of alcohol use leading to serious problems, as indicated by three or more of the following at any time during one 12-month period:

 Treatments and drugs

-Many people with alcoholism enter treatment reluctantly because they don't recognize that they have a problem.
-An intervention from loved ones is needed to help some people recognize and accept that they need to get help.
-If you're concerned about a friend or family member, talk to a professional for advice about how to approach that person about his or her drinking.
+Many people with alcoholism hesitate to get treatment because they don't recognize they have a problem.
+An intervention from loved ones can help some people recognize and accept that they need professional help.
+If you're concerned about a friend or family member who drinks too much, talk to a professional for advice on how to approach that person.

-Various treatments are available to help people with alcohol problems.
-Depending on the circumstances, treatment may involve a brief intervention, an outpatient program or counseling, or a residential inpatient stay.
+Various treatments may help.
+Depending on the circumstances, treatment may involve a brief intervention, individual or group counseling, an outpatient program, or a residential inpatient stay.

-The first step in treatment is to determine whether you're alcohol dependent.
+The first step is to determine if you have a problem with alcohol.
 If you haven't lost control over your use of alcohol, treatment may involve reducing your drinking.
-If you're dependent on alcohol, simply cutting back is ineffective.
-Giving up alcohol entirely must be part of your treatment goal.
+If you have become addicted, simply cutting back is ineffective.
+Working to stop the use of alcohol to improve quality of life is the main treatment goal.